kubernetes-sigs/prow/site/content/en/docs/spyglass/architecture.md

 - Rendering HTML for human consumption

-Lens frontends are run in sandboxed iframes (currently `sandbox="allow-scripts allow-top-navigation allow-popups allow-same-origin"`), which ensures that they can only interact with the world via the intended API.
+Lens frontends are run in sandboxed iframes (currently `sandbox="allow-scripts allow-top-navigation allow-popups allow-same-origin allow-forms"`), which ensures that they can only interact with the world via the intended API.
 In particular, this prevents lenses from interacting with other Deck pseudo-APIs or with the core spyglass page.